ecere/dggal/README.md

 DGGAL provides a common interface to perform various operations on Discrete Global Grid Reference Systems (DGGRS), facilitating the implementation of Discrete Global Grid Systems (DGGS), including implementing Web APIs based on the [OGC API - DGGS Standard](https://docs.ogc.org/DRAFTS/21-038r1.html).

+## Installation from PyPI

+Both a source distribution and built distribution for Linux and Windows, including the `dgg` utility and Python bindings are available [from PyPI](https://pypi.org/project/dggal/) and can be installed with:

+`pip install dggal`

 ## Supported Discrete Global Grid Reference Systems

 DGGAL currently supports all three DGGRS described in [OGC API - DGGS Annex B](https://docs.ogc.org/DRAFTS/21-038r1.html#annex-dggrs-def), as well as additional DGGRSs: